andre4ik3/brew2nix/README.md

 - Apps trying to update themselves will fail.
 This is intentional, of course -- updates are exclusively managed via Nix.
 - `nix-collect-garbage` won't work for packages downloaded by `brew2nix` until you grant `nix` Full Disk Access in Privacy & Security.
 (The first time it fails, just go to Privacy & Security, and `nix` will show up there.
 Grant it access and you should be good to go.)
-- Some apps say that they are damaged, but you can allow them to run in Privacy & Security.
-TODO: figure out why they say they're damaged (codesigning seems ok?)

 To-Do
 -----